 Because Normal has a very large number of students who are 18 years or older and in college, it is thought of as a college town.
 This has a major influence on local Normal lifestyle, entertainment, and culture in general.
 Life in Normal is very much tied to the academic calendar: when students return from the summer break in the fall, one will notice them out and about, buying groceries, out with friends, and generally getting re-acquainted with each other.
 In Normal people study hard and play hard, and there is ample opportunity to do both.

-Normal is a somewhat ethnically-diverse town.
+Normal is a very ethnically-diverse town.
 The people who call Normal home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Normal residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Normal include Irish, English, Italian, and Polish.
+Important ancestries of people in Normal include German, Irish, English, Polish, and Italian.

 The most common language spoken in Normal is English.
-Other important languages spoken here include Spanish and Chinese.
+Other important languages spoken here include Spanish and French.